-SSID # חופפ SSID You can set the SSID or it can be automatically generated (default).
+SSID # Enable SSID By default, SSIDs 2, 3, and 4 are disabled.
+Options are: Disable Enable This field does not appear on the SSID 1 screen.
+SSID You can set the SSID or it can be automatically generated (default).
 The SSID (Service Set Identifier) default value is the same as the AirLink gateway serial number which appears on the label on the bottom of the gateway.
 You can only configure one SSID.
 The maximum length for the SSID is 32 characters.
-It can include: Upper and lower case letters Numbers Spaces Special characters: '-=[]\;',./~!@#\$%^&()+{} :"<>?
+It can include: Upper and lower case letters Numbers Spaces Special characters: '-= []\;', . /~! @ #\$ % ^ & ()+ {} !: "<> ?
 Special characters used must also be supported by connected devices.
 The SSID is case-sensitive.
-Broadcast SSID Choose whether or not to broadcast the SSID Options are: • Enable (default)-SSID is broadcast • Disable-SSID is hidden (not broadcast) Note: The option to hide the SSID is provided as a convenience and does not enhance security.
-Maximum Clients Indicates the maximum number of concurrent users (clients) supported Options: 1 to 10 (Default is 10.)
+Broadcast SSID Choose whether or not to broadcast the SSID Options are: Enable (default)-SSID is broadcast Disable-SSID is hidden (not broadcast) Note: The option to hide the SSID is provided as a convenience and does not enhance security.

+Maximum Clients Indicates the maximum number of concurrent users (clients) supported Options:1 to 128 (Default is 64.)
 Allow Clients to See One Another Enabled by default.
 If you do not want clients on the network to be able to see each other, select Disable.
 Bridge Wi-Fi to Ethernet This field allows you to create a unified bridge (virtual interface) between the AirLink gateway's Wi-Fi and Ethernet interfaces.
 Options are: Enable-the Ethernet interface and the Wi-Fi interface share the same subnet.
 The Wi-Fi devices get their DHCP IP addresses from the Ethernet pool (when Ethernet DHCP is enabled).
 This allows routing between all LAN devices.
 Disable-Wi-Fi is a separate LAN subnet from the Ethernet LAN.
-There is no routing between the two interfaces and their connected devices. (default) Access Point Mode Displays the access point mode selected in the General settings.
+There is no routing between the two interfaces and their connected devices. (default) Client Ageout Timer (seconds) Length of time (in seconds) that a client is inactive before the access point drops the connection to the client.
+Options are: • 60-3600 (Default is 900) Access Point Mode Displays the access point mode selected in the General settings.
 Security Authentication type Select the authentication type.
 Options are: Open-No authentication is needed when this option is selected.
 This option allows any user to connect to the AP and is generally not recommended.
-WEP WPA Personal WPA2 Personal WPA2 Enterprise DHCP Available only when n the Wi-Fi has its own subnet (Bridge Wi-Fi to Ethernet is disabled.)
+WEP WPA Personal WPA2 Enterprise DHCP Available only when n the Wi-Fi has its own subnet (Bridge Wi-Fi to Ethernet is disabled.)
 Host IP Displays the AP's IP address.
 Default: 192.168.17.31 Starting IP Displays the beginning IP address to be served.
-Default: 192.168.17.100

-Ending IP Displays the ending IP address to be served.
+Default: 192.168.17.100 Ending IP Displays the ending IP address to be served.
 Default: 192.168.17.250 IP Netmask Displays the subnet IP netmask of the Wi-Fi network.
-Default: 255.255.255.0 Captive Portal See Captive Portal.
+Default: 255.255.255.0 Captive Portal See Cap tive Portal.